8. ON JACQUES DERRIDA

 Derrida frequently acknowledged Edmund Husserl (1859-1938) and Martin Heidegger (1889-1976) as inspirations.
 Heidegger was evidently the major influence upon him.
 Derrida actually traced the word “deconstruction” to German terms used by Heidegger.
 He also contributed a lecture dating to 1987 on Heidegger, relating to the thorny subject of the latter’s Nazi affinities from 1933 onwards (Of Spirit: Heidegger and the Question, 1989).
 Derrida was awarded honorary doctorates by Columbia University, Cambridge University, the University of Leuven, and three other academic institutions.

 Critics of Derrida voiced strong objections.
 He was considered by them to be superficial, nihilistic, and relativist.
-The situation was aggravated by the contributions of Michel Foucault (1926-1984), another French philosopher who opted for deconstruction and who is notorious in some directions for extremist views and activities.
+The situation was aggravated by the contributions of Michel Foucault (1926-1984), another French philosopher who opted for deconstruction; this exponent is notorious in some directions for extremist views and activities.
 Foucault is associated with the opinion that all types of discourse or text are merely a symptom of the desire to manipulate others.
 In which case one may dismiss all academic texts, including those of the deconstructionists.
 Jacques Derrida was not extreme in his behaviour; his exegesis nevertheless met strong resistance within academic circles.

 Cambridge University put this issue to the vote, in an atmosphere of intense debate amongst the dons.
 The result transpired to be 336-204 in favour of Derrida.
 The honorary doctorate was accordingly awarded.
 Nevertheless, the accompanying debate and divison of opinion was said to be unprecedented for nearly thirty years.